Max (Canadian TV channel): History

 CHUM Limited first pursued a license from the CRTC for MuchMoreMusic—an adult contemporary counterpart to MuchMusic—in 1993, as part of a round of applications for new specialty channels.
 CHUM also proposed MusiquExtra, a French-language counterpart that would be a sister to MusiquePlus.
 The CRTC approved only Maclean-Hunter and Rawlco Communications' The Country Network, denying all other applicants.

 CHUM submitted its proposals again in January 1996; they included both MuchMoreMusic and its French counterpart with Radiomutuel, now known as MusiMax, which proposed a service "designed for an adult audience that will be devoted to music in all its forms".
 On September 4, 1996, the CRTC approved CHUM and Radiomutel's application for Musimax.
 The channel launched on September 8, 1997.

 In June 1999, Astral Media announced it would take over Radiomutuel and gain control of Radiomutuel's assets including MusiMax shortly thereafter.
 In July 2006, CTVglobemedia announced it would acquire CHUM Limited.
 While the company initially planned to keep MusiquePlus and MusiMax, it instead elected to sell its stakes in the networks.
 On April 11, 2007, Astral Media announced that it would be acquiring the remaining 50% in MusiMax and MusiquePlus from CHUM Limited, giving it majority ownership.
 The sale was completed on June 30, 2007.

 On March 4, 2013, following the Competition Bureau's approval of Bell Media's takeover of Astral, Bell announced that it would sell MusiquePlus, MusiMax, and Family and its three sister networks in an attempt to relieve CRTC concerns regarding the takeover.
 On December 4, 2013, Remstar, owners of the French television system V, announced that it would acquire MusiquePlus and MusiMax for an undisclosed amount through its subsidiary V Media Group.
 On September 11, 2014, the CRTC approved the sale.
 The acquisition is valued at $15.5 million; to fund the purchase, Remstar will sell 15% stakes in V Media to the Caisse, Fonds de solidarité FTQ and a third unannounced investor, and sell $1.5 million in advertising time across MusiquePlus and MusiMax to Bell.
 Remstar also successfully applied to have the amount of music-oriented programming the channel must air reduced to 80%.
 The sale was closed on September 16, 2014.

 On August 29, 2016, MusiMax rebranded as Max, switching to a general entertainment format.

 Max HD

 On August 23, 2010, Astral launched a HD feed of MusiMax called MusiMax HD.
 It is available on Bell Fibe TV, Cogeco and Vidéotron.
+On August 29th, 2016, Musimax HD rebranded to Max HD due to the name change.